• Bandology – More music for more kids

 Ready to Fly (2021)

 Ready to Fly utilizes soaring melodies to launch your beginning ensemble to new heights.
-This Grade 1 piece analogizes beginning musicians to young birds; as they learn to use their voices through beautiful bird calls, young musicians learn music to convey inspiring visions through sound.
+This Grade 1 piece analogizes beginning musicians to young birds: as they learn to use their voices through beautiful bird calls, young musicians learn to use music to convey inspiring visions through sound.
 In this composition, Cait Nishimura utilized real bird calls as inspirations for the melodies.
 For each purchase of this piece, the composer donates a portion to Birds Canada.

 Cait Nishimura

 Cait Nishimura (b.
 1991) is a Japanese Canadian composer based in Waterloo, Ontario.
 Known for writing nature-inspired programmatic music, Cait has established herself as a prominent voice in the concert band community.
 Her music has been presented at MusicFest Canada, The Midwest Clinic and numerous other international conferences and festivals.
-Cait is passionate about empowering others through art, and strives to set a positive example for future generations of musicians through her creative work and her dedication to mental health awareness and environmentalism.
+Cait is passionate about empowering others through art and strives to set a positive example for future generations of musicians through her creative work and her dedication to mental health awareness and environmentalism.
 She is an Associate Composer of the Canadian Music Centre and holds degrees in music and education from the University of Toronto.

 Last Flight of the Aurora (2025)